2008–09 FC Bayern Munich season: Preseason

-With Ottmar Hitzfeld not available for another season, Bayern announced in December 2007 that they had signed former Bayern player and recent manager of the German national team Jürgen Klinsmann as head coach for the 2008–09 season.
+With Ottmar Hitzfeld not available for another season, Bayern announced in December 2007 that they had signed former Bayern player and recent manager of the Germany national team Jürgen Klinsmann as head coach for the 2008–09 season.
 Oliver Kahn had, even before the 2007–08 season, announced that this would be his last season as a player.
 He was replaced by former reserve goalkeeper Michael Rensing, whose spot was taken by the newly signed Hans-Jörg Butt.
 Second reserve goalkeeper Bernd Dreher had also retired and was replaced by the amateur Thomas Kraft.
 Reserve strikers Jan Schlaudraff (to Hannover 96) and Sandro Wagner (to MSV Duisburg) left the club, but found no replacements.
 After being loaned out for two seasons, midfielder Julio dos Santos left the club for good.
 The only field player added to the squad was Tim Borowski, who came from Werder Bremen.
 All changes were made before UEFA Euro 2008.
 After the tournament, Bayern announced that they would make no further squad changes.

 Training for the 2008–09 season began on 30 June 2008.
 Several players were still on vacation due to Euro 2008, while Franck Ribéry was missing due to injury.
 After a 45-minute in-training test against their own amateurs, the first official test was won at SV Lippstadt 7–1.
 Further tests on 19 July in Nördlingen and 20 July in Amberg were won 8–0 and 11–1.
 The T-Home Supercup against Borussia Dortmund marked the first loss of the season (1–2).
 After a goalless draw at 1.
 FC Köln on 26 July Bayern travelled to Japan for a guestplay at Urawa Red Diamonds, beating the hosts 4–2.
 On 5 August, Bayern hosted Internazionale in the Franz Beckenbauer Cup for the final test before the regular season, losing 1–0.